apptainer/singularity-admindocs/security.rst

 ###################

 The Singularity runtime enforces a unique security model that makes it appropriate for *untrusted users* to run *untrusted containers* safely on multi-tenant resources.
-Since Singularity Runtime dynamically writes UID and GID information to the appropriate files within the container at runtime, the user remains the same *inside* and *outside* the container, i.e., if you're an unprivileged user while entering the container you'll remain an unprivileged user inside the container.
+Because the Singularity runtime dynamically writes UID and GID information to the appropriate files within the container at runtime, the user remains the same *inside* and *outside* the container, i.e., if you're an unprivileged user while entering the container you'll remain an unprivileged user inside the container.
 A privilege separation model is in place to prevent users from escalating privileges once they are inside of a container.
 The container file system is mounted using the